thatericchen/menu-generator/README.md

 If you encounter issues while running the app, refer to the following common problems and their solutions.

 ### MongoDB Configuration
-- **Issue:** The app is not connecting to the MongoDB instance when running locally.
+- **Problem:** The app is not connecting to the MongoDB instance when running locally.
 - **Solution:** Ensure that you have a running MongoDB instance and place the connection link in the environmental variables.
 Use the format `mongodb+srv://<username>:<password>@<cluster-address>` replacing `<username>`, `<password>`, and `<cluster-address>` with your MongoDB credentials and address.

 ### Bug Fixes